GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S4E1 - Session Description - Assessment and feedback in training and teaching.md

 A description of the book written by the authors can be found [here](angelo_and_cross_assessment_techniques.pdf).

 $$$
+# Assessment and feedback in training and teaching

+---

 ## Session objectives

 Develop an understanding of different types of feedback, when to give and receive feedback, and for which purpose.